JamyJones/jjdgdjf/msg.md

-What is better to use for rendering high quality pdf page in pdfium between bitmap and skia?
+What is better to use for rendering high quality pdf page in pdfium between bitmap and skia